 - PL c.
 488 (LD 1646): limits on amounts and timing of opioids prescribed; mandatory checks of the Prescription Monitoring Program; Opioid CME requirement (PowerPoint explanation)

 The various prescribers' licensing boards (Medicine, Osteopathy, Nursing, etc.) have a joint rule on the use of opioids, called Chapter 21.
 It can be found by going to a board website, such as http://www.maine.gov/md/laws-statutes/rules-statutes.html, and clickiing on Rules Chapter 21.
-That rule is about to undergo revision, but the version in the link is currently applicable.
+That rule is currently undergoing revision, but the version in the link is currently applicable.

 Gordon Smith, Esq., Executive Director of the MMA, wrote a letter to the Association membership explaining chapter 488.